 - 1 cup Smoked Gouda, shredded

 - 10 ounces Marinated Artichoke hearts, quartered, drained, squeezed dry, and chopped

 - Lightly grease a baking dish.

-- In a bowl, mix cream cheese and sour cream until well combined.
+- In a large bowl, mix the cream cheese, sour cream, mayonnaise, garlic, Italian seasoning, crushed red peppers, and paprika together until well combined.

-- Bake for additional 5 min or until cheese is melted.
+- Bake for 30 minutes or until the cheese is fully melted.